SurfaceJS/surface/packages/@surface/custom-element/readme.md

 ## Reactivity
 The core of the binding system is reactivity that allows the ui keep sync with the data.
-Templates can evaluate almost any valid javascript expression¹.
+Templates can evaluate almost any valid javascript expression ([see more](../expression/readme.md)).
 But only properties can be observed.

 Example assuming that the scope contains variables called amount and item:
 ```html